Editorial Board

 Lihong LiuLihong Liu is Sally Michelson Davidson Professor of Chinese Arts and Cultures and assistant professor of the history of art at the University of Michigan, Ann Arbor.
 Liu studies extensively on arts of China during the second millennium with a focus on the Ming and Qing dynasties.
 A specialist of Chinese painting and calligraphy, she has written on a wide range of topics to expand the understanding of Chinese art history through eco-critical and post-humanist approaches.
 She is currently finishing her book project on the ecology and politics of riverine spaces in Chinese paintings of the early and mid-Ming periods.
 Another ongoing project deals with transparent glass as a transcultural medium in the early modern world.
 She has also developed a project exploring the modalities of atmospherics in Chinese paintings.

-Headshot of Sana Mirza smilingSana Mirza joined the Scholarly Programs and Publications division of the National Museum of Asian Art in 2014.
-She has contributed to various research projects related to Islamic Art and managed digital initiatives, including the online exhibition The Sogdians: Influencers on the Silk RoadsIn addition to her work managing Ars Orientalis and other research publications, Sana coordinates the museum’s fellowship programs and scholarly events.
+Headshot of Sana Mirza smilingSana Mirza was part of the Scholarly Programs and Publications division of the National Museum of Asian Art from 2014 – 2024.
+She has contributed to various research projects related to Islamic Art and managed digital initiatives, including the online exhibition The Sogdians: Influencers on the Silk RoadsIn addition to her work managing Ars Orientalis and other research publications, Sana coordinated the museum’s fellowship programs and scholarly events.

 Sana received her PhD in Islamic Art History from the Institute of Fine Arts, New York University in 2021.
 Her dissertation explores a corpus of Qur’an manuscripts from eastern Ethiopia produced between the seventeenth and nineteenth centuries and their Red Sea and Indian Ocean milieus.
-She is coediting with Simon Rettig The Word Illuminated: Qur’an Manuscripts from the 7th–17th Centuries (Smithsonian Institution Scholarly Press) and has contributed to the exhibition catalogue The Art of the Qur’an: Treasures of the Museum of Turkish and Islamic Arts.
+She co-edited with Simon Rettig The Word Illuminated: Qur’an Manuscripts from the 7th–17th Centuries (Smithsonian Institution Scholarly Press) and contributed to the exhibition catalogue The Art of the Qur’an: Treasures of the Museum of Turkish and Islamic Arts as well as several edited volumes and journals.
 Sana earned her BA in History and Art History with a minor in Islamic Studies from George Mason University and an MA in Art History from the Institute of Fine Arts, NYU.
+She is currently a program specialist in the African and Middle Eastern Division of the Library of Congress.

 Judy LeeJudy Lee joined the National Museum of Asian Art’s Scholarly Programs and Publications Department in 2022.
 As the scholarly programs and publications specialist, she coordinates the museum’s fellowship programs, serves as the publication coordinator for Ars Orientalis, and manages other research publications.